Nobel Prize goes to scientists who observed gravitational waves

 The LIGO first observed signs of gravitational waves on 14 September 2015.
 The faint signal was initiated 1.3 billion years ago by a collision between two black holes.
 Albert Einstein predicted these waves as part of his general theory of relativity, which he developed over a century ago.

-"Gravitational waves are an entirely new way of following the most violent events in space and testing the limits of our knowledge," the Nobel Assembly at Karolinska Institutet in Sweden said when awarding the prize.
+"Gravitational waves are an entirely new way of following the most violent events in space and testing the limits of our knowledge," the The Royal Swedish Academy of Sciences, which awards the prize, said in a statement on Tuesday.

+"This is something completely new and different, opening up unseen worlds.
+A wealth of discoveries awaits those who succeed in capturing the waves and interpreting their message."

 Read more: When black holes collide: Scientists find second set of gravitational waves